gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 - saveDir - Directory to save the model to.
 Note tht models are saved step-wise so they don't overwrite each other.
 - loadModel - True to load a checkpoint, False to not.
 - loadDir/loadFile/load_ema_file/loadDefFile/optimFile/schedulerFile/scalerFile - Directory and file names to load a checkpoint from if loading a checkpoint

+The base params I used for the RoPE 2d models are as follows:
+- totalSteps - 300,000 for 256 resolution, 400,000 for 512 resolution (700,000 total)
+- batchSize - 140 for 256 resolution, 40 for 512 resolution, and 15 for 1024 resolution
+- accumulation_steps - 2
+- inCh - 16, should probably not be changed (Output of the VAE has 16 channels)
+- loader_to_model_gpu - loader_to_model_gpu = `{ 0: [2, 3, 4], 1: [5, 6, 7], 8: [10, 11, 12], 9: [13, 14, 15], 16: [18, 19, 20], 17: [21, 22, 23], 24: [26, 27, 28], 25: [29, 30, 31] }`
+   - This works for 4 nodes with 8 GPUs each, theoretically.
+On each node, the first 2 GPUs are threated as data GPUs and are mapped to the other 6 GPUs treated as model GPUs
+- class_dim - Should probably not be changed (Dimension of the pooled of the CLIP model)
+- patch_size - 2
+- num_blocks - 19
+- dim - int(64*num_blocks)
+- hidden_scale - 4.0
+- num_heads - num_blocks
+- attn_type - softmax_flash
+- MLP_type - swiglu
+- device - gpu
+- wandb_name - >w<
+- wandb_log_gradients - False (Unless I needed to debug the gradients)
+- log_steps - 10
+- bucket_indices_path - data/bucket_indices_256.npy for 256 resolution, data/bucket_indices_512.npy for 512 resolution, data/bucket_indices_1024.npy for 1024 resolution
+- data_parquet_folder - data/cc12m_and_imagenet21K_highqual_256 for 256 resolution, data/cc12m_and_imagenet21K_highqual_512 for 512 resolution, data/cc12m_and_imagenet21K_highqual_1024 for 1024 resolution
+- max_res - 256 for 256 resolution, 512 for 512 resolution, 1024 for 1024 resolution
+- max_res_orig - 256 for all resolutions (should be the resolution the first checkpoint was started at)
+- null_prob_pooled - 0.1
+- null_prob_gemma - 0.316
+- null_prob_bert - 0.316
+- lr - 1e-4
+- use_lr_scheduler - False
+- ema_update_freq - 100
+- ema_decay - 0.99
+- warmup_steps - 1000
+- checkpoint_MLP - True
+- checkpoint_attn - True
+- positional_encoding - RoPE2d
+- kv_merge_attn - False
+- qk_half_dim - False
+- text_loss_weight - 0.0
+- reset_wandb - True
+- reset_optim - True
+- numSaveSteps - 1000

 If all goes well, the thing should train!